consulo/consulo-dev.github.io/docs/basics/virtual_file_system.md

 Both synchronous and asynchronous refreshes can be initiated from any thread.
 If a refresh is initiated from a background thread, the calling thread must not hold a read action, because otherwise, a deadlock would occur.
-See [IntelliJ Platform Architectural Overview](/basics/architectural_overview/general_threading_rules.md) for more details on the threading model and read/write actions.
+See [Consulo Architectural Overview](/basics/architectural_overview/general_threading_rules.md) for more details on the threading model and read/write actions.

 The same threading requirements also apply to functions like [`LocalFileSystem.refreshAndFindFileByPath()`](upsource:///platform/analysis-api/src/com/intellij/openapi/vfs/LocalFileSystem.java), which perform a partial refresh if the file with the specified path is not found in the snapshot.